 Get More From Sport, an education campaign developed by Hockey Nova Scotia and Soccer Nova Scotia, with support from Sport Nova Scotia, has been designed to promote multi-sport play.
 The goal of the campaign is for every parent of an athlete aged 12 or under to visit this site, as you now have.
 See the evidence and read the facts.
 Take the test.
 Hear from sporting greats.
 See the movement.
 From there, parents will have the information to make the best decisions for their growing athletes.
 Hopefully, the grown-ups will worry less about the score, or the level, or “getting ahead,” and simply foster a love of sport that keeps children active for life.

-Antigonish Multisport runs for 9 months (September to mid-May) with a maximum of 60 children who are enrolled in grade primary or one for the upcoming school year.
+Antigonish Multisport runs for 8 months (September to April) with a maximum of 60 children.
+For the 2022-23 season, the program is open to those born in 2016 and 2017.
 Sessions will run twice a week for 45 minutes each, with two groups of 30 children participating at a time.

 Each lesson focuses on skill development through physical literacy and fun, setting the groundwork for a love of sport and an ‘I can play anything!’ attitude.
 Physical Literacy comes from developing a wide variety of fundamental movement skills such as running, throwing, catching and jumping.
 To develop these skills, our kids need to play different sport and activities from an early age – it’s a win-win!